skatkov/rdoc-markdown/README.md

 RDoc plugin to generate markdown documentation and search index backed by sqlite database.

 ## Motivation
-I'm trying to depend less on software with GUI and use move software that could be used through console.
-Documentation in markdown format allows me to review documentation in command console, instead of browser or GUI software like DevDocs.
+I'm trying to depend less on software with GUI, instead using software that could be used through console.
+Documentation in **markdown format allows me to review documentation in console**, instead of browser or GUI software like DevDocs.

 ## Installation